Daveralphy/pia_project-energy-analysis/README.md

 2. Add a line like the following to run the pipeline daily (e.g., at 3:00 AM UTC).
 Replace `/path/to/your/project` with the absolute path to your `pia_project-energy-analysis` directory.

     ```cron
-    0 3 * * * /path/to/your/project/.venv/bin/python /path/to/your/project/src/pipeline.py --fetch-daily >> /path/to/your/project/logs/cron.log 2>&1
+    0 3 * * * /path/to/your/project/.venv/bin/python /path/to/your/project/run.py --fetch-daily --pipeline-only >> /path/to/your/project/logs/cron.log 2>&1
     ```
     * `0 3 * * *`: Runs at 03:00 every day.
     * `/path/to/your/project/.venv/bin/python`: Absolute path to your virtual environment's Python interpreter.
+    * `--pipeline-only`: Ensures that only the data pipeline runs, without attempting to launch the dashboard.
-    * `>> /path/to/your/project/logs/cron.log 2>&1`: Redirects all output (stdout and stderr) to a cron-specific log file for debugging.
+    * `>> ...`: Redirects all output (stdout and stderr) to a cron-specific log file for debugging.

 ### Scheduling with Task Scheduler (Windows)